agusprats/agusprats/README.md

 ---
 - 🔭  I’m currently working on my portfolio ...
-- 🌱  Tech communities I like: Irish Computer Society and WWCode.
-- 😄  Fun fact: I´m also lawyer and photographer.

 <!--
 **agusprats/agusprats** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.